 This is the gruesome story of Hadiza Oboh, the first female pilot of the Nigeria Airways, who as a Senior First Officer (S/FO), was murdered by her domestic staff on February 8, 1998.
-The killers were arrested, jumped bail, escaped police custody and are yet to be found, even until today.
+The killers were arrested, jumped bail, escaped police custody, and are yet to be found, even to this day.
 She was only 39.

 Who was Hadiza Oboh?

 Hadiza Oboh was the first and only female pilot of the defunct Nigeria Airways in the 1990s.
 She was an amazon in, not only, the Nigerian aviation industry but the world at large.
 She has also been hailed as a trailblazer by her colleagues in the sector and was seen as a progenitor and the future of the upcoming Nigerian women in the highly skilled sectors, which has been dominated by the menfolk.

 Little is known of her early life but as of the time of death, Hadiza Oboh was a single lady in her late thirties who lived alone in her residence in Ikoyi, a highbrow of Lagos, the then capital of Nigeria.